1.

 8.

-Kiles dashed out of the lab and set a speed record toward the most
+He dashed out of the lab and set a new speed record heading toward the

 9.